sean9999/go-flargs/README.md

 <img src="go-flargs-gopher-again.png" alt="go flargs" title="go flargs" height="250" />

-Flargs is an opinionated package for building command-line programs with the following design goals:
+Flargs is a simple and lightweight framework for building command-line programs with the following design goals:

 1. Is testable, providing abstractions around stdin, stdout, stderr, etc
-2. Make argument parsing more natural
-3. Decouples the act of parsing arguments from the act of consuming inputs
+2. Decouples the act of parsing arguments from the act of consuming inputs
-4. Provides a nice, sane, clean interface
-5. Is chainable and composable, allowing for arbitrarily large and complex apps
+3. Is chainable and composable, allowing for arbitrarily large and complex apps
-6. Handle piping in a simple and expressive way

 Flargs conceives of two lifecycles, cleanly seperated:

-1. Parsing flags and args into a sensible structure.
-You get to define what this looks like.
-2. Running the code.
-This lifecycle knows nothing about args and flags.
-It only knows about the sensible structure that was passed to it.

-You can choose to throw errors early on the parsing stage, if the args and flags don't make sense, or later on in the command execution phase.
+1. Parsing Flags and Args (flarging).
+2. Running code based on the flargs created in step 1

 Flargs is composed of 4 basic components:

 ## ParseFunc

-This is a function taking in a slice of strings (such as `os.Args()`) and producing an object that makes sense for your command (using generics), along with an error, and unparsed arguments (enabling composibility).
+A ParseFunc takes in a slice of strings and produces a structure that you define.
+It consumes some flags and args, and leaves others unparsed, returning them for later parsing.
+It can return an error indicating the flags and args were insufficient to run your Command.

 Its signature is:

 ```go
 type ParseFunc[T any] func([]string) (T, []string, error)